sunfounder/esp-4wd/docs/source/app_control_python.rst

 communication mode by modifying the code of ws.py.

 If you want to use AP mode, you need to connect Sunfounder Contorller to the hotspot released by ESP32 RDP.
-Move the code to line 10, please set SSID and PSK here.（代码中的NAME既是SSID，同时也是小车的名字） If you have more than one EPS-4WD Cars, you need to set different NAMEs for them to avoid a wrong connection.
+Move the code to line 10, please set SSID and PSK here.
+If you have more than one EPS-4WD Cars, you need to set different NAMEs for them to avoid a wrong connection.
 In addition, you need to set a password of more than 8 digits.